James Hansen: Climate model development and projections

 In 2006, Hansen and colleagues compared the observations with the projections made by Hansen in his 1988 testimony before the United States Congress.
 They described the intermediate scenario as the most likely, and that real-world greenhouse gas forcing had been closest to this scenario.
-It contained the effects of three volcanic eruptions in the fifty-year projections, with one in 1995, whereas the recent Mount Pinatubo eruption was in 1991.
+It contained the effects of three volcanic eruptions in the fifty-year projections.
 They found that the observed warming was similar to two of the three scenarios.
 The warming rates of the two most modest warming scenarios were nearly the same through the year 2000, and they were unable to provide a precise model assessment.
-They did note that the agreement between the observations and the intermediate scenario was accidental because the climate sensitivity used was higher than current estimates.
+They noted that the agreement between the observations and the intermediate scenario was accidental because the climate sensitivity used was higher than current estimates.

 A year later, Hansen joined with Rahmstorf and colleagues comparing climate projections with observations.
 The comparison was done from 1990 through January 2007 against physics-based models that are independent from the observations after 1990.
 They showed that the climate system may be responding faster than the models indicate.
 Rahmstorf and coauthors showed concern that sea levels are rising at the high range of the IPCC projections, and that this was due to thermal expansion and not from melting of the Greenland or Antarctic ice sheets.

 Following the launch of spacecraft capable of determining temperatures, Roy Spencer and John Christy published the first version of their satellite temperature measurements in 1990.
 Contrary to climate models and surface measurements, their results showed a cooling in the troposphere.
 However, in 1998, Wentz and Schabel determined that orbital decay had an effect on the derived temperatures.
 Hansen compared the corrected troposphere temperatures with the results of the published GISS model, and concluded that the model is in good agreement with the observations, noting that the satellite temperature data had been the last holdout of global warming denialists, and that the correction of the data would result in a change from discussing whether global warming is occurring to what is the rate of global warming, and what should be done about it.

 Hansen has continued the development and diagnostics of climate models.
 For instance, he has helped in the investigations of the decadal trends in tropopause height, which could be a useful tool for determining the human "fingerprint" on climate.
 As of 12 February 2009, the current version of the GISS model is Model E. This version has seen improvements in many areas, including upper-level winds, cloud height, and precipitation.
 This model still has problems with regions of marine stratocumulus clouds.
 A later paper showed that the model's main problems are having too weak of an ENSO-like variability, and poor sea ice modeling, resulting in too little ice in the Southern Hemisphere and too much in the Northern Hemisphere.